ESL Lessons based on Awesome Movies!

 Forum has grown into a treasury of student and teacher posts covering specific movies and ideas for using movies in the ESL classroom.
 If you're a student or teacher looking for a movie suggestion, the Forum can be a good friend.
-It has tons of informed opinions on many of the movie lessons offered at MGE as well as recommendations for other movies.
-The forum has received about 50,000 visits.
-There are about 1600 posts from more than 500 members.
+It has tons of informed opinions derived from many of the movie lessons offered at MGE as well as recommendations for other movies.
+The forum has received some 200,000 visits.
+There are more than 3000 posts from more than 800 members.

 Please note: At the Forum, to POST/EDIT a comment or start a new thread, you must first register and become a member.
 When registering, you are asked to enter the "secret word" (to avoid *spam*).
 The word is syzygy.
 Please feel welcome to register at the Movies Grow English Forum and post your comments.

 Would you like to know how other teaching professionals and students feel about MGE?
 Please visit Testimonials to read about their experiences with the site and how they have discovered movies to be a powerful catalyst for teaching and learning English.
-There are glowing validations, which are always appreciated by yours truly, but other comments describe how the site was used, and some offer suggestions for improving Movies Grow English.
-You are welcome to share how you feel about Movies Grow English by contacting my email address at Feedback.
+There are glowing validations, which are always appreciated.
+Some comments describe how the author used MGE, and some offer suggestions for improving Movies Grow English.
+You are welcome to share how you feel about Movies Grow English by contacting my email address here or at Feedback.

 -- Imagine the Freedom

 ESL movie lesson plans here at MGE along with supporting material are designed to provide motivational language enhancement for English learners and to streamline time-management for the busy ESL professional both in planning and in the use of classroom time.
-If you're looking for ESL and movies, it's all happening here at Movies Grow English.
+If you're interested in ESL and movies, it's all happening here at Movies Grow English.
 I am confident that as the destination expands, it will prove ever more useful and fun.
-Content is added and refined on a daily basis, so please bookmark www.moviesgrowenglish.com. and visit often.
-Whether you purchase lessons here at Movies Grow English or find your own ways to use movies in the classroom, I sincerely hope this website has contributed to your experience with movies and ESL/EFL.
+Content is added and refined frequently, so please bookmark www.moviesgrowenglish.com. and visit often.
+Whether you purchase lessons here at Movies Grow English or find your own ways to use movies in the classroom, I sincerely hope this website contributes to your experience with movies and ESL/EFL.
 Thanks for visiting!

 Please note: MGE recognizes that movies are intellectual property.
 MGE supports the legal and fair distribution of movie content.
 At the whole-movie portals (linked from above and below), the actual movies can be legally and securely purchased or rented through Amazon™.
 Netflix, Blockbuster and other companies also offer legal options.
 In addition, the public library may have movies for free checkout.
 Movies Grow English is not licensed to sell, rent, or share movies in any way.